Programs and results

 What are the organization's capabilities for doing this?

-The organization has unique insights about violent far-right extremism and the demanding mental and emotional process to not only disengage, but also to deradicalize.
-Being a former is not the only requirement to become an expert on the complex psychosocial aspects of violent far-right extremism and ways in which to combat it; being a Former shapes this expertise.
+The organization has unique insights about violent far-right extremism and the demanding mental and emotional process to not only disengage but also to deradicalize.
+The perspectives and experiential knowledge of what it means to be a Former have informed the approach used in all LAH services.
+However, this alone is not sufficient to address the complex psychosocial aspects of violent far-right extremism and the disengagement process.
+Because of this, Life After Hate employs a team of professional case managers to work in direct services with our program participants.

 What have they accomplished so far and what's next?